 At Sacks Weston LLC, we have extensive experience representing workers in employment class action lawsuits.
 A class action lawsuit is a case that involves the interests of not just one individual, but many individuals fighting for a common cause.
 In employment class action suits, employees who have found a common employer to be at fault for violating certain employment or labor laws can come together and file a single suit.
-Our complex litigation lawyers have represented employees in high-profile cases against some of the nation's large corporations.
+Our Philadelphia employment class action lawyers have represented employees in high-profile cases against some of the nation's large corporations.

 Common Employment Class Actions in PA and NJ